 6. Coaching Tracker

 Unfortunately, it’s not enough to specify the Coaching Rhythm your managers need to follow.
 Without visibility of your managers’ coaching activity, you can’t hold them accountable for taking action.
 We’ve found when this happens, coaching becomes infrequent, if it’s done at all.
 Your managers need to be using an online Coaching Tracker to quickly record the coaching they’ve done.
-This makes their coaching notes easy to refer to, and gives you visibility of their coaching, so you can provide the support and accountability required.
+This makes their coaching notes easy to refer to, and gives you real-time visibility of their coaching, so you can provide the support and accountability required.
+Find out more about our Coaching Tracker.

 7. Coaching Survey